 (Pianoforte and Harpsichord) , Guido Larisch (Cello).

 Ola Sendecki was born to Polish parents in Basel.
-While still at the Rudolf Steiner School she gained a place in the advanced class of Antonio Pellegrini.
+While still in compulsory school she gained a place in the advanced class of Antonio Pellegrini.

 After completing her school studies she studied with Alexander van Wijnkoop, and in 2007 received her teaching diploma with distinction.
 In 2012, studying with Prof. Sebastian Hamann, she also passed her Master of Performance with distinction.
 Her studies also took her abroad to London, where she was taught by David Takeno and Detlef Hahn.
 She has taken masterclasses with Hansheinz Schneeberger, Ida Bieler, Latica Honda-Rosenberg, Ariane Mathäus and Guya Stuller, among others.